Wishing You a Wonderful Summer!

 2. Children should read every day they eat!
 By fourth grade, children should be reading chapter books.
 I encourage you to become involved in library programs and engage your child with reading routines at home.
+Reading with your child is a wonderful bonding experience that teaches children to enjoy reading because they are sharing it with a loved one!
+Adding even 15 minutes a day to your routine builds a stronger student, and creates a wonderful connection with you.

 I have taught fourth and fifth grade at Cool Spring.
 I see 4th grade as a wonderful opportunity to incorporate one of my hobbies into the classroom -- Virginia History.